isarlab-department-engineering/LSVO/README.md

 * Keras framework https://keras.io/
 * Tensorflow as the backend framework for Keras https://www.tensorflow.org/.
 * Python 3.5.
+* The Robotic Toolbox (already provided in this repository) https://github.com/petercorke/robotics-toolbox-python
+* The h2py library to process HDF5 files.

 We suggest to create a virtual environment to install the project dependencies: